Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Bosonic open quantum systems

 \subsection{Conserved quantities}

 Suppose that a Lindbladian $\mathcal{L}$ is invariant under a unitary operation $\mathcal{U}$:

 Then, $\mathcal{L}$ is block-diagonalized into different subspaces characterized by the different conserved charges of $\mathcal{U}$.
 Prime examples of such conserved charges include the particle number.
 In the presence of such unitary symmetry, we need to consider the subspace with a fixed conserved charge to study the symmetry classification and the spectral statistics.
 In fact, if we study, for example, the statistics of the entire spectrum of the Lindbladian $\mathcal{L}$ even in the presence of the unitary symmetry in Eq.~(\ref{eq: unitary}), we only have the Poisson statistics since the different subspaces with different conserved charges are independent of each other.
 We note that such unitary symmetry is not included in the internal-symmetry classification for Hermitian~\cite{AZ-97, Evers-review, CTSR-review} and non-Hermitian~\cite{Bernard-LeClair-02, KSUS-19, Zhou-Lee-19} operators.
-It is also notable that Lindbladians can be invariant even under a unitary operation in each bra or ket space, i.e.,